Research

 Some of my present and past collaborators:

-Nilay Bostan, Anish Ghoshal, Qaisar Shafi, Andrew L. Miller, Antonio Racioppi, Christian Dioguardi, Maria Giovanna Dainotti, Biagio De Simone, S. Shankaranarayanan, and Yaren Doruk.
+Nilay Bostan, Anish Ghoshal, Qaisar Shafi, Zygmunt Lalak, Andrew L. Miller, Antonio Racioppi, Christian Dioguardi, Maria Giovanna Dainotti, Biagio De Simone, Giovanni Montani, S. Shankaranarayanan, Yaren Doruk, Jason Kristiano, and Gonzalo A. Palma

 Inflationary Cosmology